-Note, the total number of statutory benefit claims include at-fault claims, not at-fault minor claims, not at-fault non-minor claims and claims with unknown minor injury status.
+\Note, the total number of statutory benefit claims include at-fault claims, not at-fault minor claims, not at-fault non-minor claims and claims with unknown minor injury status.
 For example, if an unknown claim has its minor injury decision determined in subsequent reporting period, it is not considered a newly reported statutory benefit claim in this slide

-Claim numbers At-fault injury claims - reporting quarter basis
+At-fault injury claims - reporting quarter basis

 - This chart shows the total number of at-fault and mostly at-fault claims reported by reporting quarter.
 It should be noted there is a delay of up to around three months between a claim being reported to an insurer, and the claim being assessed as 'at-fault'.
-This chart illustrates the quarter a claim was determined as 'at-fault', rather than reported to the insurer - Reporting quarters 2020Q2 is lower at 400 claims due to the COVID-19 lockdown in NSW.
-This continues to be even lower in reporting quarter 2020Q3 at 300, which could reflect a lower volume of at-fault claims during COVID and/or an operational delay in determining fault status.
-From 2020Q4 to 2021Q2, claim numbers increased to around 500 claims, with 2021Q1 being slightly higher due to an insurer catching up with fault status determination processes for claims that occurred in 2020 - Despite experiencing the restrictions under the most recent lockdown, at-fault claims for 2021Q3 remained at a level similar to previous quarters - Reporting quarters 2021Q4 to 2022Q2 are lower at 360 380 claims.
-This behaviour may be due to the nature of fault assessment processes - For development quarter 2022Q3, reported claim numbers have increased to around 470, but this remains below pre-COVID lockdown levels - After allowing for the one-off increase in the second quarter of 2019 and excluding reporting quarters 2020Q3, and 2021Q4 to 2022Q2, on average, around 500 at-fault claims are reported per quarter.
+This chart illustrates the quarter a claim was determined as 'at-fault', rather than reported to the insurer - After allowing for the one-off increase in the second quarter of 2019 and excluding reporting quarters 2020Q3, and 2021Q4 to 2022Q2, on average around 500 at-fault claims are reported per quarter - At-fault claims reported in quarters 2020Q2 2020Q3 are lower at 400 and 300 claims respectively which may have been driven by lower traffic volumes during the first COVID-19 lockdown in NSW.
+Similarly, claims reported in quarters 2021Q4 2022Q2 are also lower at 360 380 claims, due to the second COVID-19 lockdown, which was longer and more severe than the previous lockdown - Claims reported in quarters 2022Q3 2022Q4 have increased slightly compared to COVID-19 affected quarters, but remain below pre-COVID lockdown levels

-Claim numbers Not at-fault minor injury claims - reporting quarter basis
+Not at-fault minor injury claims - reporting quarter basis